yogeshthosare/ts/README.md

 D] How to run test script ?

-use shell script provided in test_scripts directory directly
+use shell script provided in test_scripts directory

 	./basic_test.sh